Enhex/Deco/deco_tutorial.md

 A set entry is an entry that ends with the `structure delimiter` before the `entry delimiter`.
 A set entry's content is called the set's name.

-A set end entry is an entry that is solely composed, after skipping whitespace, by a of `structure delimiter` before the `entry delimiter`.
+A set end entry is an entry that only contains, after skipping whitespace, a `structure delimiter` before an `entry delimiter`.

 ```